anandraja13/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### Data Set Visualization

-Here is an exploratory visualization of the data set.
-It picks a few random images from the training set and displays it along with the respective label.
-The label is looked up by reading the CSV file with label names into a pandas data frame.
-This gives good insight into how the images appear.
+A good way to start is to visually explore the data.
+I pick a few random images from the training set and display them along with the respective labels.
+The label is read from the CSV file with label names into a pandas data frame.
+This gives good insights into how the images appear and what kind of variability is present.

 ![alt text][image1]

 ### Design and Test a Model Architecture

 #### Pre-processing
 The data pre-processing here is simple.
 The original data is in uint8 and lies between 0 and 255.
 I simply normalize the image so that it lies in the range -1 to 1 and convert it to float.
 Normalizing data around the mean and scaling it to be between -1 and 1 is crucial to allowing the model to work with numbers that don't lead to numerical instabilities.
-The normalization was wrapped into a function for convenience.

 Additionally the data was shuffled.
 This is necessary because training samples arranged by labels could prevent the model from learning, because successive epochs will be overfitting to a particular traffic sign, followed by another one and so on.